sfcgeorge/HATS/README.md

 `POLO`; whatever you like.

-### Development
+## Development

-HATS is coded in simple JavaScript, though I use it in a CoffeeScript app.
+HATS is coded in simple JavaScript, but it's great used with CoffeeScript.
 I've tested it in a few different situations in my application (making the odd improvement to HATS along the way) so it should work for a variety of real-world use-cases.